sindresorhus/terminal-image/readme.md

 })();
 ```

-Optionally, you can specify the `heigh` and/or `width` to scale the image.
+Optionally, you can specify the `height` and/or `width` to scale the image.
 To
 maintain aspect ratio, define only one of them.

 ```js